kykiefer/depression-detect/README.md

 # *DepressionDetect*
-An automated device for detecting depression from acoustic features in speech seeks to lower the barrier of entry of seeking help for potential mental illness and reinforce a medical professionals' diagnoses.
-Early detection and treatment of depression is essential in promoting remission, preventing relapse, and reducing the emotional burden of the disease.
-Current diagnoses are primarily subjective, sparse, inconsistent and expensive.
-Additionally, early signs of depression are difficult for humans to quantify but have potential to be quantified by machine learning algorithms which could be implemented in a wearable AI or home device.
+This effort addresses automated device for detecting depression from acoustic features in speech.
+The tool is aimed at lowering the barrier of entry in seeking help for potential mental illness and supporting medical professionals' diagnoses.
+Early detection and treatment of depression is essential in promoting positive outcomes by reducing the emotional burden and preventing relapse, as well as the potential life-threatening nature of the disease.
+Current diagnoses are primarily subjective, inconsistent across professionals, and expensive for the individual who may be in dire need of help.
+Additionally, early signs of depression are difficult to detect and quantify.
+These early signs have a promising potential to be quantified by machine learning algorithms that could be implemented in a wearable artificial intelligence (AI) or home device.

-Automatic Depression Detection (ADD) is a relatively nascent topic that first appeared in 2009. *DepressionDetect* presents a novel approach focusing on two aspects that I found rarely addressed in the literature: class imbalance and data representation (feature extraction).
+Automatic Depression Detection (ADD) is a relatively nascent topic that first appeared in 2009. *DepressionDetect* presents a novel approach focusing on two aspects that receive scant research attention: class imbalance and data representation (feature extraction).

 ## Table of Contents
 1. [Dataset](#dataset)